yingerj/plfa.github.io/src/plfa/part1/Induction.lagda.md

 and are associative, commutative, and distribute over one another.
 (You do not have to prove these properties.)

+JACK: Boolean And an Or.
+Both have identity (Or is 0, And is 1), are associative when one is on it's own, the are comutative, and And distrubutes over Or.

 Give an example of an operator that has an identity and is associative but is not commutative.
 (You do not have to prove these properties.)

+JACK: Exponentiation has identity, but is it associative?
+Consider 2 ^ (3 ^ 2) = 512, where (2 ^ 3) ^ 2 = 64, so it is not associative.
+JACK: Ok, easy, string concatenation has identity (the empty string), it is associative (doesn't matter which order string concatenations are evaluated), but is not comutative (order of strings does matter).

 ## Associativity